Shagshag/prestashop-documentation/AdminStatsControllerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in [controllers/admin/AdminStatsController.php line 290](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#290)
+* This method is defined in [controllers/admin/AdminStatsController.php line 290](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/controllers/admin/AdminStatsController.php#L290)

-### getCustomerMainGender
+### <a name="method-getCustomerMainGender"></a>getCustomerMainGender

     mixed AdminStatsControllerCore::getCustomerMainGender()